osposweb/osposweb.github.io/Home.md

 # Introduction

-**A web-base POS application** and **requiring just a web browser** at your point of sale point, that allows you to manage your stock, sales, issuing receipts or invoices and providing you reports of sales and stock.
+**A web-based POS application** that allows you to manage your stock, sales, issuing receipts or invoices and providing you reports of sales and stock management.

 **OSPOS features evolved in a robust application thanks to active contributors**, There's a complete list of features, please visit the [OSPOS complete feature data sheet](OSPOS-complete-feature-datasheet) page for more information:

 - Multilanguage and Multiuser with module access control and different UI themes
-- Stock management (Items and Kits) with Barcode generation, Suppliers and Customers database
+- Stock management (Items and Kits) and Inventory Control with Barcode generation
-- Sale/Return register with transactions logging and printing support
+- Point of Sale (POS), Sale/Return register with transactions logging and printing support
+- Customer Relationship Management (CRM), basic database management of Suppliers and Customers
-- Receipt and invoice printing and/or emailing also Restaurant support, with Table management
+- Restaurant support, with Table management, Receipt and invoice printing/emailing also.
 - Expenses module integrated with simple ui registers.

 # Documentation